t1jsh111/DviReader2/README.md

-# DVI Interprter
+# DviReader2

+The software consists out of the DviInterpreter and DviViewer

-Dvi Interpreter is a C++ library to process DeVice Indepenent (DVI) files.
+DviInterpreter is a C++ library to process DeVice Indepenent (DVI) files.
 The DVI files are the native output for the TeX compiler, written by the famous computer Scientist Donald E. Knuth.

 TeX is one of the oldest programs that is still in use as of today.